With the wide array of apples at the market now I couldn’t wait to make this recipe again.

 I made it for last Friday night’s dinner with a few slices remaining … the pictures below are from the next morning and as you can see kept incredibly moist with a taste similar to caramelized apples inside.
 In fact, I recommend baking it a day ahead because the spices were more pronounced as well, and glaze before serving.

-It’s also is a beautiful bundt with a light sift of confectioner’s sugar; or glazed without the salt, in case Aunt Helen has a thing with French sea salt on what should be a traditionally sweet Rosh Hashanah cake (I get it but couldn’t resist the salty/sweet combo the other night).
+It’s also is a beautiful bundt with a light sift of confectioner’s sugar; or glazed without the salt, in case Aunt Helen has a thing with flaky sea salt on what should be a traditionally sweet Rosh Hashanah cake (I get it but couldn’t resist the salty/sweet combo the other night).

 In other news ….